ualberta-mueller-group/MCGS/README.md

 - There are two text/markdown files: this `README.md`, and a `todo.md`

+## Main data types of MCGS

+### `move`
+The abstract type `move` is used in all (sub-)games to represent a move in that particular subgame.
+Also compare with `sumgame_move`
+- Implementation: A `move` is typedef as an `int`.
+- Each game is free to define its own representation of a move.
+- The `move` representation must include space for one "color bit"
+- Utilities in `cgt_move.h`
+    - help pack and unpack moves from/to int
+    - deal with color bit and "rest" of move
+    - Rest of move, after the color bit, can be further broken up
+    - Two smaller integers (first one signed, second one unsigned)
+    - A sign bit for the first part of the two part move
+    - Utilities encode and decode move from/to color, and two integer parts including the sign bit Comments and TODOs:
+- TODO: should guarantee that a move is at least 32 bit
+- Also see comments about `move` under "Design Choices"

+### `game`
+A `game` is the base type for all combinatorial games supported by MCGS.
+Its main use is as one subgame in a sum.
+However, it can also be solved as a standalone game in combination with `alternating_move_game`.
+- Each `move` stored in the move stack of `game` includes the "color bit"

+#### `sumgame_move` struct
+Represents a move made in a `sumgame`
+- contains a subgame index and the move made in the subgame
+- The index is into the vector `sumgame::_subgames`
+- The `move` is for the subgame stored there

+#### `sumgame` class
+A `sumgame` represents a (possibly empty) set of subgames.
+It derives from `alternating_move_game` and reimplements the `solve` method to take advantage of sum structure
+- Main data structure: `vector<game*> _subgames`
+    - TODO sumgame should be owner of these games?
+Use `std::unique_ptr`
+    - TODO copy on add?
+- derived from `alternating_move_game` but reimplements solve
+    - it uses `sumgame_move`
+    - keeps its own `_sumgame_move_stack` with sum-level info; subgames keep their own stacks as well
 ## How to implement a new game
 - Also see `nim` and `clobber_1xn` as examples
 - For game name `x`: